FunctionalJerk/FunctionalJerk.github.io/pages/about.md

 # Welcome!

 Hey you!
 Thanks for visiting this very new place.
-There's not much to find here yet, but I hope to grow this page into some sort of portfolio.
+This site launched just recently and a good amount of projects and general information are still missing.

+## About me

-I'm David, a Germany/NRW based student of Music with an obsession on the aesthetic aspects of digital space.
-At Intitute for Music and Media Duesseldorf I started out as a Guitarist dreaming to expand into Music-production (forgive me, I was young).
-I did so and quickly learned that there's aspects of Music that fascinate me even more.
+I'm David, a Germany/NRW based student of Music with an obsession on the aesthetic aspects of digital and acoustic spaces.

-Long story short, I started dabbling in programming and digital Arts and now here I am trying to tell the World what I discovered.
+I have completed my bachelor's degree on 09/22 at *Institute for Music and Media* in Düsseldorf, Germany, emphasizing on music informatics -and production.

+## Work

-Please get in contact and stay tuned for the actual content.
+Please get in contact for inquiries regarding collaborations and jobs in:
+- Music production
+- Sonic art in installation
+- Sonic art instrumentation
+- Workshops and talks regarding:
+	- Live-Coding (for kids)
+	- SBC's and MC's in contexts of Art
+	- SuperCollider
+	- (Academic) writing with Markdown, Pandoc and Zotero
+	- Basics of in-the-box music production

+I would also consider jobs in teaching or performing electric guitar.
+As this is not my main focus, you'd have to sell me on it ;)